nabeo114/eth-forwarder-sample/README.md

 1. **Configure the `.env` file:**

-    Create a `.env` file in the `hardhat` directory and set the required environment variables.
-For example:
+    Create a `.env` file in the `hardhat` directory with the following variables:

     ```env
     INFURA_API_KEY=your_infura_api_key_here